SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

-## Volunteer:
-- Reviewer for NeurIPS Bayesian Decision-making and Uncertainty Workshop 2024
-- As a volunteer at "PauseAI" Team
-- As a volunteer at Alphaxiv

 ## Internships
 - Research Internship (Remote) at Macquarie University, Sydney, Australia , July - Sep 2024
 - Summer Internship at Lakshya Institute, BBSR, Odisha, May 2019 - July 2019